 Are you still helping your intended audience?

-Closing the doors of any business is never easy after you have poured your heart and soul into its success.
-Careful consideration is recommended in making the decision to dissolve your business by seeking the advice of an attorney or accountant.
+Closing the doors of any nonprofit is never easy after you have poured your heart and soul into its success.
+Careful consideration is recommended in making the decision to dissolve by seeking the advice of an attorney or accountant.
 BizFilings is available to professionally assist you if you decide dissolution is your best option.